multiversx/mx-exchange-docs/docs/faq.md

 ## How do I connect my wallet to Maiar Exchange?

-You can connect your wallet to the Maiar Exchange in three different ways: Maiar App, Ledger hardware wallet, keystore file (.json) + password via the Elrond Web Wallet.
+You can connect your wallet to the Maiar Exchange in three different ways: Maiar App, Maiar DeFi Wallet, Ledger hardware wallet, keystore file (.json) + password via the Elrond Web Wallet.

 ## What are Swaps?